Albert-Gao/blog/source/_posts/24-tips-for-react-native-you-probably-want-to-know.md

 ## 3. Update your Android project

 All the settings are too old if you are a native developer, rather than compatibility old.
 It's more like centuries old and lost love from the team.
 But everything is transparent.
+Still, before update, be sure there are not any legacy plugins which still needs the old version.
+But still you can just update, and `git reset` if anything wrong happens.

 ### 3.1 Update gradle